 In the most pivotal moment of the Torah, Moses is called “up” the mountain of Sinai to retrieve the law for the Israelites (Exodus 19-20).
 The Mosaic law is too important for the Lord to come “down” the mountain, and communicate it to the people.
-Instead, the Lord ensures that there is a shroud of secrecy behind the creation of the law, only for the eyes and ears of Moses and Aaron.
+Instead, the Lord ensures a shroud of secrecy behind the creation of the law, only for the eyes and ears of Moses and Aaron.

 The law is hierarchical, proceeding from the top down.
 It begins with God who communicates the law onto stone or clay tablets to Moses.
 These words are then to be read aloud to the people.
-The law originates with the deity, then is communicated to the leader of the people, who communicates it to his subjects.
+The law originates with the deity, then it is communicated to the leader of the people, who communicates it to his subjects.
 The people must be made to know the law, otherwise how will they be held accountable for committing criminal actions?
 In theory, one cannot be punished without the ability to recall the law.
 In other words, insane people may not be held to the same, or perhaps equal, standards.

 For what reason does God give law to the Israelites?

 His explicit purpose is to further confirm his “covenant” with the Israelites so they can become a “kingdom of priests and a holy nation” (Exodus 19:6).
 Therefore, the law is given to the Israelites as a kind of tool.
 In the same way that a chisel is used to perfect a work of beauty out of a slab of marble, the Lord gives the gift of law in order to better shape the souls of the Israelites.
 Recall that the Lord’s relationship with humans is tumultuous.
-The humans try at every turn to disobey the Lord, and He attempts to dissuage, punish, confuse, and eventually destroy humans, though he ultimately salvages their existence with the story of Noah and the Flood.
+The humans try at every turn to disobey the Lord, and He attempts to dissuade, punish, confuse, and eventually destroy humans, though he ultimately salvages their existence with the story of Noah and the Flood.
 After His attempt to control humanity falls apart at every turn, the Lord decides to focus on one group – His chosen people, the Israelites.
 In order to successfully command and form this nomadic and enslaved ‘stiff-necked’ people into a “kingdom of priests and a holy nation”, he introduces law to which they are bound.

 The ten “Commandments” or “Words” that God speaks to Moses, begin with an invocation of God’s authority and a reminder that he is the deity that brought the Israelites out of bondage in Egypt.
 He beckons the Israelites to recall the miracles and wonders that God performed.
 In the Mosaic Law, miracles and wonders must be performed as a precondition for law.
 The existence of law is not a self-justifying condition.
 It is not rational law, because it points to the possibility of the suspension of the natural order of things.
 Rather, the Israelites must be reminded of chaos through the law, in order to be compelled to a condition of political order.